aunetx/panel-corners/README.md

 If your theme supports panel corners but you want to customize them anyway, you can set the setting `force-extension-values` to `true` (see [Customization](https://github.com/aunetx/panel-corners/edit/master/README.md#Customization)).

+A very big part of the code is directly ported from the [official GNOME shell repository](https://gitlab.gnome.org/GNOME/gnome-shell), so the immense majority of the work was done by various gnome contributors.
+All this extension does is integrate the previous code as an extension, provide some configuration options and make all of this compatible for GNOME 42 and later.

+The bottom corners code is directly ported from [this merge request by Alexander Mikhaylenko](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/1328) to have roundness on every corner of every screen.

 ## Installation

 The extension should be soon available on [extensions.gnome.org](extensions.gnome.org).